JuliaLang/julia/doc/stdlib/arrays.rst

    Removes stored numerical zeros from ``A``\ , optionally trimming resulting excess space from ``A.rowval`` and ``A.nzval`` when ``trim`` is ``true``\ .

-   For an out-of-place version, see :func:`Base.SparseArrays.dropzeros`\ .
+   For an out-of-place version, see :func:`dropzeros`\ .
 For algorithmic information, see :func:`Base.SparseArrays.fkeep!`\ .

 .. function:: dropzeros(A::SparseMatrixCSC, trim::Bool = true)